Best Tropical Theme Party Ideas for Adults

-These Tropical Themed Party ideas have a retro vibe for the modern host.
-You’re going to love these tips for an Island party whether you’re hosting a Luau or Caribbean theme.
-Plus you can grab free printables including name cards and invitations.
-This is the perfect theme for summer entertaining at home.
+Tropical themed party ideas with a retro vibe for the modern host.
+You’ll love these decorations, food, and tips for an Island party whether you’re hosting a Luau or Caribbean theme.
+Plus you can grab free printables including place cards and invitations.

 Today we’re going to the Tropics for some fun in the sun and delicious food and drinks!
-This party has a definite tropical vibe, but it’s not “typical” or kitschy.
+This party has a definite tropical vibe, but it’s not kitschy.
+Use it as inspiration for a Hawaiian Luau too, and just add in some leis and grass skirts.

 How to Decorate a Tropical Theme Party